 Being evil for Darth Nihilus in Knights of the Old Republic really sucked, as indulging his supernatural hunger ate him away from the inside.

-Waluigi, even when he doesn´t do something "evil", suffers from this.
-He is hated by pretty much everyone in the Mushroom Kingdom (including himself), he lives at the constant shadow of his partner Wario, everyone despises or is scared of him and nothing ever seems to go right for him, no matter how hard he tries.
+Super Mario Bros.: Even when he doesn´t do something "evil", Waluigi suffers from this.
+He is hated by everyone in the Mushroom Kingdom (including himself), he lives at the constant shadow of his partner Wario, everyone despises or is scared of him and nothing ever goes right for him, no matter how hard he tries.
 In his first appearence, all he ever wanted was to be famous and loved like the Mario Brothers.
 He trained many years prior to that to become as strong as them.
-You can guess how that worked out.

 While in the original Final Fantasy VI, Kefka was painted as a psychopath without remorse, restrains or regrets who actively, and successfully, tried to make every bad situation much, much worse, all of it because he found itentertaining beyond reason, the developers for Dissidia: Final Fantasy decided to run with an Alternative Character Interpretation.
 There he is instead depicted as a man who's nigh-godlike powers have ruined his ability to feel joy to the point where he can only feel it when destruction is involved.
 The reprise of his well-known, hateful, nihilistic rant about the futility of the world from the original game takes on the nature of a wistful lament, and even as Kefka dies, he laughs.
 A sad laugh.

-Not an example of objective evil, but Dwayne Forge from Grand Theft Auto IV describes his experience as a drug-lord in these terms.
+Grand Theft Auto IV: Dwayne Forge describes his experience as a drug-lord in these terms.
 More specifically, he describes it as "sorta fun and sorta like living in hell," and being a Corrupter to those around him, preying on their flaws to turn them into crack-fiends for reliable business.